EU doubts 2020 Brexit vision, sees longer goodbye

 If the transition deal is not in place by a March 22-23 EU summit, that could delay the expected April start of talks on the future trade deal.
 And among the thorniest issues in efforts to agree an outline trade vision this year will be settling how trade can remain “frictionless” on the Irish land border.

-British negotiators are due to update Barnier on their vision for London’s future ties with the EU in Brussels on Friday, but there is little hope they would offer the clarity the bloc is demanding.
+British negotiators are due to update Barnier on their vision for London’s future ties with the EU in Brussels on Friday, but there is little hope they would offer the clarity the bloc has been demanding for weeks now.

+Should no new message arrive from London, Barnier is due to present EU states later this month with a legal text on Britain’s withdrawal, which would include the EU’s current plan of offering London a broad free-trade agreement but not a bespoke and creative special solution May has been urging.

-Writing by Gabriela Baczynska; Additional reporting by Alastair Macdonald; Editing by Janet Lawrence, William Maclean
+Writing by Gabriela Baczynska; Additional reporting by Alastair Macdonald; Editing by Janet Lawrence